 \We especially thank Doris Pan, whose research assistance has been extraordinary.
-We also thank Ryan Perry, Liam Puknys, Bea Rivera, Aryan Safi, and Fangzhou Xie for their help at various stages, and Frank DiTraglia, Diego Jimemez Hernandez, Martin Osborne, Debraj Ray, Ariel Rubinstein, Judit Temesvary, and participants at the UPenn micro seminar, the Northwestern Kellogg Political Economy seminar, the University of Calgary 2024 Empirical Microeconomics Workshop, the 2024 Petralia Political Economy Conference, and the 2024 Fed System Econometrics conference for their suggestions.
+We also thank Ryan Perry, Liam Puknys, Aryan Safi, and Fangzhou Xie for their help at various stages, and Frank DiTraglia, Diego Jimemez-Hernandez, Martin Osborne, Debraj Ray, Ariel Rubinstein, Judit Temesvary, and participants at the UPenn micro seminar, the Northwestern Kellogg Political Economy seminar, the University of Glasgow applied micro seminar, the University of Calgary 2024 Empirical Microeconomics Workshop, the 2024 Petralia Political Economy Conference, the 2024 Fed System Econometrics Conference, the SEA Mini-Conference 2024, and the 2025 Stanford Network Economics Conference for their suggestions.
 Finally, we thank Professor Yang Feng for sharing his code with us.
 The views expressed in this article are those of the authors and do not necessarily reflect the position of the Federal Reserve Bank of Chicago or of the Federal Reserve System.